williamouyang/okta.github.io/_source/_docs/how-to/byo_saml.md

 #### [Step 6 – Clone the certificate (optional)](id:step6)

-To share the certificate you created across multiple Identity Providers, clone it with the [/api/v1/idps/:id/credentials/keys/:kid/clone?targetIdpId=:targetIdpId API](#top) using the key id you generated.
+- To share the certificate you created across multiple Identity Providers, clone it with the [/api/v1/idps/:id/credentials/keys/:kid/clone?targetIdpId=:targetIdpId API](#top) using the key id you generated.

-To share the certificate you created across multiple appss, clone it with the [/api/v1/apps/:id/credentials/keys/:kid/clone?targetIdpId=:targetIdpId API](#top) using the key id you generated.
+- To share the certificate you created across multiple apps, clone it with the [/api/v1/apps/:aid/credentials/keys/:kid/clone?targetAid=:targetAid API](http://developer.okta.com/docs/api/resources/apps.html#clone-application-key-credential) using the key id you generated.

 **Important:** Sharing certificates is not a recommended security practice.
-This API is provided for use cases that can't be supported by Okta certificate functionality.
+This API is provided to support legacy use cases.

 #### [Step 7 – Upload the new certificate to the ISV](id:step7)